Melanieislas/WorkDay-Schedule/README.md

 ## Features

-This project includes 4 multiple choice questions with a timer of 60 seconds to complete.
-Once the 60 seconds pass, or the quiz is completed, the timer stops.
-In addition to this, you can check the high score scoreboard by clicking the high score button at the top in the nav bar.
+This project is a daily planner with the current weekday, day, and year displayed at the top of the page.
+The planner is separated in hour intervals from 9AM-5PM and is color coded for past, present, and future.